 The GDM project has just started.
 Based on studies of the problem area we are developing the system architecture based on Amos II and modern research on scalable data structures, stream oriented data management, extensible data managers, etc. A first prototype on a PC cluster will be developed during 2002.
-LO-FAR/LOIS subsystems, mainly for interactive selection and visualization of the space data, are being developed in parallel.
+In parallel LOFAR/LOIS subsystems mainly for interactive selection and visualization of some of the space data are being developed.
 These applications will be used as benchmarks for evaluation and evolution of GDM.

-GDM is expected to have significant practical impact on LOFAR/LOIS as well as on other applications requiring high performance data processing, while at the same time providing basis for state-of-the-art database research.
+GDM is expected to have significant practical impact not only on LOFAR/LOIS, but also on other applications requiring high performance data processing, while at the same time providing basis for state-of-the-art database research.

-An interesting possible further development is to combine GDM with our previous work on integration of heterogeneous data sources [5, 10, 11, 12, 19].
+An interesting possible further development is to combine GDM with our previous work on integration of heterogeneous data sources [FR1997] [JR1999a] [JR1999b] [JR2002][LRK2001].

 This would provide a high-performance extensible database engine that also could query data from many different external data sources, e.g. on the Internet and in relational databases.